docker/docs/docker-cloud/infrastructure/byoh.md

 * **2375/tcp**: This allows Docker Cloud to communicate with the Docker daemon running in the node.
 If port 2375 is not accessible, Docker Cloud attempts to connect with the node through a secure reverse tunnel.

-You must also open any ports that you plann to publish in your services, however these are not required to install the Docker Cloud Agent.
+You must also open any ports that you plan to publish in your services, however these are not required to install the Docker Cloud Agent.

 ### Supported Linux distributions